andijcr/andijcr.github.io/_posts/2017-03-15-hashCode-integer-programming-solution.md

 tags: python
 ---

-# My Mixed Integer Programming approach for the first round of Google HashCode 2017
 ## Or: how Google has a nice library for optimization problems, but the documentation kinda sucks
 ### Resources